 The play taken from that book received its world premiere reading at New York's Public Theater in 2011 and became a full stage production in 2013, under the auspices of the Guerrilla Shakespeare Project.

 He has written for television's Damages (FX/DirecTV) and Bloodline (Netflix), and created television series for FX Networks, HBO, and Sundance.
 He has further television pilots in development.

-He lives in New York with his wife and two sons.
+He lives in New York with his two sons.